List of Tyler Perry's House of Payne episodes: Pilot episodes (2006)

 These episodes had a limited run in syndication.
 They are also considered as test pilot episodes.
-These episodes are somewhat different from the current series considering that Ella and Curtis were C.J.'s parents, instead of aunt and uncle as they are currently portrayed, and Calvin Payne didn't exist.
+These episodes are vastly different from the definitive series considering that Ella and Curtis were C.J.'s parents, instead of aunt and uncle as they are currently portrayed, and Calvin Payne (Lance Gross) doesn't exist in this continuity.
 Demetria McKinney was not a series regular.